 - If your overspending created a red category balance, that means you've overspent with cash.
 Not necessarily literal cash, but maybe with your checking or savings account.

 - If it's yellow, your overspending happened on a credit card.
 (If you spent with both cash and credit cards in your overspent category, YNAB takes the cash out first for accounting purposes.)

 The important thing?
 This is where a traditional budget says you've failed.
 It's where a YNAB budget says, "You're human.
 Adjust."
 We've all been there.

 How to adjust?
 Move money.
 You made a plan originally, but now you've got to change it.
 Look for categories that are green where you can cut back and move money to your overspent category.
 That's it.
 No guilt.
 Maybe a lesson learned, sure—but no guilt.

 Sometimes it happens.
 You overspend and you just can't adjust now. (see: Not Perfect above).
 Here's what happens:

-When you overspend with a credit card, you've racked up some additional debt - though no actual cash has left your budget or accounts.
+When you overspend with a credit card, you've racked up additional debt—though no actual cash has left your budget or accounts.
 To reflect this, uncovered credit overspending becomes a part of your credit card balance at the end of the month.
-You'll see the category that you overspent goes to $0.00 in the following month - but you now have more debt to budget for in your credit card payment category.
+You'll see the category that you overspent goes to $0.00 in the following month—but you now have more debt to budget for in your credit card payment category.

 Cash vs Credit